AgriGuild-io/.github/profile/README.md

 **No intermediaries.
 No opaque fees.
 Just agriculture, governed by its community.**

 Our mission is simple:
-Bring **real trust, real-time data, and transparent governance** to global agri-markets.
+Foster **trust, real-time market data, and transparent governance** to global agri-markets.

 Learn more at [agriguilddao.org](https://agriguilddao.org)